Moving home and your benefits

 Warning Income-Related ESA

-If you live with your partner, their income and savings could mean that you lose most or all your Income-Related ESA.
+If you live with your partner, their income and savings could reduce or stop your income-related ESA.

 You will lose all your Income-Related ESA if your partner works 24 hours a week or more.